timunie/Ava-ApiTests/docusaurus-test/docs/M_Avalonia_AppBuilderExtension_WithInterFont.md

 AppBuilder

 #### Usage Note
 In Visual Basic and C#, you can call this method as an instance method on any object of type AppBuilder.
 When you use instance method syntax to call this method, omit the first parameter.
-For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">

-Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">

-Extension Methods (C# Programming Guide)</a>.
+For more information, see <a href="https://docs.microsoft.com/dotnet/visual-basic/programming-guide/language-features/procedures/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (Visual Basic)</a> or <a href="https://docs.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/extension-methods" target="_blank" rel="noopener noreferrer">Extension Methods (C# Programming Guide)</a>.

 ## See Also

 #### Reference
-<a href="T_Avalonia_AppBuilderExtension">AppBuilderExtension Class</a>  <br /><a href="N_Avalonia">Avalonia Namesp
+<a href="T_Avalonia_AppBuilderExtension">AppBuilderExtension Class</a>  <br /><a href="N_Avalonia">Avalonia Namespace</a>